Thomas Cromwell: Religious reform

-In January 1538, Cromwell pursued an extensive campaign against what the opponents of the old religion termed "idolatry": statues, rood screens, and images were attacked, culminating in September with the dismantling of the shrine of St. Thomas Becket at Canterbury.
+In January 1538, Cromwell pursued an extensive campaign against what the opponents of the old religion termed "idolatry"; statues, rood screens, and images were attacked, culminating in September with the dismantling of the shrine of St. Thomas Becket at Canterbury.
 Early in September, Cromwell also completed a new set of vicegerential injunctions declaring open war on "pilgrimages, feigned relics or images, or any such superstitions" and commanding that "one book of the whole Bible in English" be set up in every church.
 Moreover, following the "voluntary" surrender of the remaining smaller monasteries during the previous year, the larger monasteries were now also "invited" to surrender throughout 1538, a process legitimised in the 1539 session of Parliament and completed in the following year.

 Resistance to further religious reform

 The King was becoming increasingly unhappy about the extent of religious changes, and the conservative faction was gaining strength at court.
 Cromwell took the initiative against his enemies.
-He imprisoned the Marquess of Exeter, Sir Edward Neville, and Sir Nicholas Carew on charges of treason in November 1538 (the "Exeter Conspiracy"), using evidence acquired from Sir Geoffrey Pole under interrogation in the Tower.
+He imprisoned Henry Courtenay, 1st Marquess of Exeter, Sir Edward Neville, and Sir Nicholas Carew on charges of treason in November 1538 (the "Exeter Conspiracy"), using evidence acquired from Sir Geoffrey Pole under interrogation in the Tower.
 Sir Geoffrey, "broken in spirit", was pardoned but the others were executed.

 On 17 December 1538, the Inquisitor-General of France forbade the printing of Miles Coverdale's Great Bible.
-Then, Cromwell persuaded the King of France to release the unfinished books so that printing could continue in England.
+Cromwell persuaded the King of France to release the unfinished books so that printing could continue in England.
 The first edition was finally available in April 1539.
 The publication of the Great Bible was one of Cromwell's principal achievements, being the first authoritative version in English.

 The King, however, continued to resist further Reformation measures.
 A Parliamentary committee was established to examine doctrine, and the Duke of Norfolk presented six questions on 16 May 1539 for the House to consider, which were duly passed as the Act of Six Articles shortly before the session ended on 28 June.
 The Six Articles reaffirmed a traditional view of the Mass, the Sacraments, and the priesthood.

 Anne of Cleves

 Henry's third wife, Jane, died in 1537, less than two weeks after the birth of her only child, the future Edward VI.
-In early October 1539, the King finally accepted Cromwell's suggestion that he should marry Anne of Cleves, the sister of Duke Wilhelm of Cleves, partly on the basis of a portrait which Hans Holbein had painted of her.
+In early October 1539, the King finally accepted Cromwell's suggestion that he should marry Anne of Cleves, the sister of William, Duke of Jülich-Cleves-Berg, partly on the basis of a portrait which Hans Holbein had painted of her.
 On 27 December, Anne of Cleves arrived at Dover.
-On New Year's Day 1540, the King met her at Rochester and was immediately repelled by her physically: "I like her not!".
+On New Year's Day 1540, the King met her at Rochester, at first disguised, where he embraced and kissed Anne, though Anne "regarded him little".
+He later claimed to be repelled by her physically: "I like her not!"
 The wedding ceremony, Archbishop Cranmer officiating, took place on 6 January in the Queen's Closet at Greenwich Palace, but the marriage was not consummated.
 Henry said that he found it impossible to enjoy conjugal relations with a woman whom he found so unattractive.